uibcdf/Study_Group_MMGBSA/README.md

 # Study Group

-The goal is reading, word by word, more than 60 papers in three months about predicting the binding free energy of interacting biomolecules by means of the MM/GBSA method.
+The goal is reading, word by word, more than 60 papers in three months about predicting the binding free energy of interacting molecules by means of the MM/GBSA method.

 Some rules to be all on the same page: